tdwg/bdq/tg2/_review/docs/bdqffdq/index.md

 - Preferred Label: Data Quality Dimension
 - Definition: An aspect of data quality.
 - SubClass Of: FundamentalConcept; NeedConcept
 - Comments: Describes the aspect of data quality (accuracy, precision, completeness, etc.) that a test examines.
-For example, [precision] in [coordinate precision of single records].
+For example, [precision] in [coordinate precision of SingleRecords].
 In the original framework only related to Measures, here may be related to any DataQualityNeed.
 - View in: [term-list](../list/bdqffdq/index.md#DataQualityDimension)

 ********************